This information applies to residential tenancies - meaning it applies to people renting a place to live.

 - tenants who have a residential lease

-- tenants in a fixed term lease and who are signing another fixed-term lease for the same unit.
+- tenants in a fixed-term lease and signing another lease for the same unit.

-- For existing tenants staying in the same unit, rents can’t be increased by more than two per cent annually
+- Rents for existing tenants staying in the same unit cannot increase by more than 5% annually.

-- Any new or extra costs for services originally included in the lease (like parking) or removing services originally included in the lease (like electricity no longer being included in the rent) are also considered a rent increase and must be within the 2% rent cap.
+- Any new or extra costs for services originally included in the lease (like parking) or removing services included in the lease (like electricity) are also considered a rent increase and must be within the 5% rent cap.

-- If a tenant had their rent increased by more than two per cent since September 1, 2020, their landlord will have to credit them the amount above the two per cent on their next rental payment.
+- If a tenant's rent increased by more than 2% between September 1, 2020, and December 31, 2023, their landlord will have to credit them the amount above the 2% on their next rental payment.

-- If the tenant doesn’t live there anymore but has paid the higher rent then their landlord will have to reimburse them the overpayment amount.
+- If the tenant no longer lives there but has paid the higher rent, the landlord must reimburse them for the overpayment.

 Who the rent cap does not apply to